fxbriol/fxbriol.github.io/_pages/PN.md

 <br>

 I have also contributed a number of novel methodologies to improve the scalability and accuracy of the method.
-See for example:
+For example, one of the main questions from a computational viewpoint is where to evaluate the integrand to obtain the best accuracy and uncertainty quantification.

 * ***Briol, F-X.***, Oates, C. J., Girolami, M. & Osborne, M. A. (2015). *Frank-Wolfe Bayesian Quadrature: probabilistic integration with theoretical guarantees*.
 Advances In Neural Information Processing Systems (NIPS), 1162-1170. [(***Preprint***)](https://arxiv.org/abs/1506.02681) [(***Conference***)](https://papers.nips.cc/paper/5749-frank-wolfe-bayesian-quadrature-probabilistic-integration-with-theoretical-guarantees)